OpenBagTwo/gsb/docs/usage.md

 ## Advanced History Management directly with Git

-Behind the curtain, `gsb` runs on [Git](https://git-scm.com/) meaning you can run any advanced commands you wish on a `gsb`-managed save repo directly via the `git` CLI or any general-purpose Git tool.
+Behind the curtain, GSB runs on [Git](https://git-scm.com/) meaning you can run any advanced commands you wish on a GSB-managed save repo directly via the `git` CLI or any general-purpose Git tool.